-The MFA Authentication Context can be used by Service Providers (SPs) to request that Identity Providers perform MFA as defined below, and by IdPs to notify SPs that MFA was used.
+The MFA Authentication Context can be used by Service Providers (SPs) to request that Identity Providers perform MFA in one of the ways described below, and by the Identity Provider to notify SPs that a particular MFA context was used.

 In a SAML assertion, compliance is communicated by asserting the AuthnContextClassRef as follows (in order of increasing frequency of re-authentications):

-You can integrate two-factor authentication into your Shibboleth SP in various ways.
+You can configure two-factor authentication into your Shibboleth SP in various ways.
 Each way involves making changes to the shibboleth2.xml file used for SP configuration.

-Example 1: Modify the default SSO element which will apply to all applications/virtual hosts on this SP to require MFA during the IdP session.
+Example 1: Modify the default SSO element to apply to all applications/virtual hosts on this SP requiring MFA during the current IdP session.

 <SSO entityID="https://app1.stanford.edu/" authnContextClassRef="https://refeds.org/profile/mfa">SAML2</SSO>

-Example 2: Modify the Host element to require MFA for a specific virtual host during IdP session
+Example 2: Modify the Host element to require MFA for a specific virtual host during the current IdP session